-- 1. The Office of the Assistant Secretary of Defense for Homeland Defense and Global Security develops policy guidance; provides astute policy advice; and oversees planning, capability development, and operational implementation to assure warfighting and national security advantages in the mission areas of Countering Weapons of Mass Destruction; Cyber; Space; Defense Continuity; Mission Assurance; Defense Support of Civil Authorities; and supervises Homeland Defense activities of the Department of Defense. - 2.
+- 1. The Office of the Assistant Secretary of Defense for Homeland Defense and Hemispheric Affairs provides policy and planning oversight for DOD homeland defense and mission assurance, defense support of civil authorities, Arctic and Global Resilience, and Western Hemisphere Affairs matters. - 2.
 The Assistant Secretary of Defense for International Security Affairs is the principal advisor to the Under Secretary of Defense for Policy (USD(P)) and the Secretary of Defense on international security strategy and policy on issues of DOD interest that relate to the nations and international organizations of Europe (including the North Atlantic Treaty Organization), the Middle East, and Africa, their governments and defense establishments; and for oversight of security cooperation programs and foreign military sales programs in these regions. - 3.
 The Assistant Secretary of Defense for Indo-Pacific Security Affairs is the principal advisor to the Under Secretary of Defense for Policy and the Secretary of Defense on international security strategy and policy on issues of DOD interest that relate to the nations and international organizations of the Asia-Pacific, its governments and defense establishments, and for oversight of security cooperation programs, including Foreign Military Sales, in the region. - 4.
 Assistant Secretary of Defense for Special Operations and Low-Intensity Conflict (ASD(SO/LIC)) oversees and advocates for Special Operations and Irregular Warfare throughout the Department of Defense to ensure these capabilities are resourced, ready, and properly employed per the National Defense Strategy.
 ASD(SO/LIC) also Exercises authority, direction, and control of all special operations peculiar issues relating to the organization, training, and equipping of special operations forces. - 5.
 The Assistant Secretary of Defense for Space Policy (ASD(SP)) will be the senior official responsible for the overall supervision of DOD policy for space warfighting.
 The ASD(SP) will be under the authority, direction, and control of the Under Secretary of Defense for Policy (USD(P)).
 In addition, ASD(SP) is responsible for interagency coordination and international engagement on space policy and strategy. - 6.
 The Assistant Secretary of Defense for Strategy, Plans, and Capabilities is the Principal advisor to the Under Secretary of Defense for Policy and Principal Deputy Under Secretary of Defense on National Security issues and Defense Strategy and the capabilities, forces, and contingency plans necessary to implement the Defense Strategy.
 This role includes the following: - 1.
-Providing DOD input to the National Security Strategy and associated national, regional, and functional strategies.
+Supporting the Secretary and Deputy Secretary of Defense and the Under Secretary of Defense for Policy in providing the Department of Defense (DOD) with guidance to align resources, activities and capabilities with National Security and Defense Strategy goals - 2.
+Provide DOD input to the National Security Strategy and associated national, regional, and functional strategies - 3.
+Developing National Defense Strategy (NDS), and other strategic-level guidance documents